Kukui Plaza

 No analysis available

-The leasehold expiry year is clearly identified as 2048.
-Multiple listings repeat the same end date, so this is highly consistent.
+The leasehold expiration is clearly stated as 2048 in the remarks.
+Several listings repeat the same date, so this is highly consistent and reliable.

 No public remarks in the provided listing set mention a fire sprinkler system, sprinkler installation, or fire suppression.
 Historical evidence was low confidence, and the current remarks appear to reflect standard amenity copy rather than a verified building feature.
 Based on the absence of supporting remarks, this feature is treated as not established for the building.